iterative/dvc.org/content/docs/gto/command-reference/show.md

 │ cv-class │ v0.1.13  │ -      │ -       │ -          │
 ╘══════════╧══════════╧════════╧═════════╧════════════╛
 ```

-Here we'll see artifacts that have Git tags or are annotated in
-`artifacts.yaml`.
-The artifacts that have annotation, but have no Git tags, are
-considered yet `unregistered` and will be marked with an asterisk, e.g.
-`*annotated`.
-Use `--all-branches` or `--all-commits` to read `artifacts.yaml`
-from more commits than just `HEAD`.

 Add an artifact name to print all of its versions instead: